M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/API_DOCUMENTATION_3.md

 ## API Security Requirements

 All endpoints in this document are protected and require authentication.
-The API uses Firebase Authentication and JWT tokens to ensure that:
+The API uses Firebase Authentication and secure cookies to ensure that:

 1. Only authenticated users can access booking data
 2. Users can only access their own bookings